 6 weeks - 2.5-10 hours of lecture per week 8 weeks - 2-7.5 hours of lecture per week 10 weeks - 1.5-6 hours of lecture per week 15 weeks - 1-4 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructor: Faculty MEC ENG H194 Honors Undergraduate Research 2 - 4 Units Terms offered: Fall 2017, Summer 2017 8 Week Session, Summer 2017 Second 6 Week Session Final report required.
+Instructor: Faculty Special Topics in Ocean Engineering: Read Less [-] MEC ENG H194 Honors Undergraduate Research 2 - 4 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 Final report required.
 Students who have completed a satisfactory number of advanced courses may pursue original research under the direction of one of the members of the faculty.
 A maximum of three units of H194 may be used to fulfill technical elective requirements in the Mechanical Engineering program (unlike 198 or 199, which do not satisfy technical elective requirements).
 Students can use a maximum of three units of graded research units (H194 or 196) towards their technical elective requirement.
-Rules & Requirements Prerequisites: 3.3 cumulative GPA or higher, consent of instructor and adviser, and senior standing Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Honors Undergraduate Research: Read More [+] Rules & Requirements Prerequisites: 3.3 cumulative GPA or higher, consent of instructor and adviser, and senior standing Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 2-4 hours of independent study per week Summer:

 6 weeks - 1-5 hours of independent study per week 8 weeks - 4-8 hours of independent study per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Letter grade.
 Final exam not required.
-MEC ENG 196 Undergraduate Research 2 - 4 Units Terms offered: Fall 2017, Summer 2017 8 Week Session, Spring 2017 Students who have completed a satisfactory number of advanced courses may pursue original research under the direction of one of the members of the staff.
+Honors Undergraduate Research: Read Less [-] MEC ENG 196 Undergraduate Research 2 - 4 Units Terms offered: Spring 2016, Fall 2015, Spring 2015 Students who have completed a satisfactory number of advanced courses may pursue original research under the direction of one of the members of the staff.
 A maximum of three units of 196 may be used to fulfill technical elective requirements in the Mechanical Engineering program (unlike 198 or 199, which do not satisfy technical elective requirements).
 Students can use a maximum of three units of graded research units (H194 or 196) towards their technical elective requirement.
 Final report required.
-Rules & Requirements Prerequisites: Consent of instructor and adviser; junior or senior standing Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Undergraduate Research: Read More [+] Rules & Requirements Prerequisites: Consent of instructor and adviser; junior or senior standing Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 2-4 hours of independent study per week Summer:

 6 weeks - 5-10 hours of independent study per week 8 weeks - 4-8 hours of independent study per week Additional Details Subject/Course Level: Mechanical Engineering/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-MEC ENG 197 Undergraduate Engineering Field Studies 1 - 4 Units Terms offered: Summer 2017 10 Week Session, Summer 2017 Second 6 Week Session, Spring 2017 Supervised experience relative to specific aspects of practice in engineering.
+Undergraduate Research: Read Less [-] MEC ENG 197 Undergraduate Engineering Field Studies 1 - 4 Units Terms offered: Fall 2015, Summer 2015 10 Week Session Supervised experience relative to specific aspects of practice in engineering.
 Under guidance of a faculty member, the student will work in industry, primarily in an internship setting or another type of short-time status.
 Emphasis is to attain practical experience in the field.
-Objectives Outcomes Student Learning Outcomes: (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context (j) a knowledge of contemporary issues (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
-Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Undergraduate Engineering Field Studies: Read More [+] Objectives Outcomes Student Learning Outcomes: (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context (j) a knowledge of contemporary issues (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
 Hours & Format Fall and/or spring: 15 weeks - 3-12 hours of internship per week Summer: